 Diana Beamish, who together with her husband has owned and run Trees Direct (opens in new tab) for more than 20 years, says 'My all time favourite tree for fall color is Sorbus Cashmiriana.
 It's also known as the Kashmir rowan, where it grows wild.
 It's happy on most well-drained soils, and tolerates full sun or semi-shade.
 Its striking foliage and berries make it a fall stunner, but it looks just as pretty in blossom in the early summer – a good year-round choice.'

 Sorbus Cashmiriana is a great choice for smaller spaces.
 The large pale berries outlast the bright fall foliage.

 Crataegus prunifolia – Flowering Thorn

-The classic hedgerow tree, with a bushy habit, the flowering thorn is a favorite with birds too, it thrives on chalk, clay loam and sandy soils.
-Glorious red and orange foliage and red berries, follow delicate white flowers in late spring / early summer
+The classic hedgerow tree, with a bushy habit, the flowering thorn is a favorite with birds, too.
+It thrives on chalk, clay loam and sandy soils.
+Glorious red and orange foliage and red berries, follow delicate white flowers in late spring / early summer.

 Malus Evereste – Crab apple

-There are many small varieties that are ideal for smaller spaces, courtyards or even containers, such as Malus ‘Red Jade’ or M. toringo subs. sargentii.
+Crab apples have probably the best of all the winter fruits, and along with their pretty spring blossom have great versatility due to the range of sizes available.
+There are many small varieties that are ideal for smaller spaces, courtyards or even container gardening ideas, such as Malus ‘Red Jade’ or M. toringo subs. sargentii.
 Birds generally prefer the smaller crab apples.